Carole & Tuesday: Artists

-A highly-respected artist who stopped making public appearances after being diagnosed with an incurable disease that made them wheelchair-bound.
+A highly-respected artist who stopped making public appearances after being diagnosed with an incurable disease that made them unable to walk.
 Biologically male, Desmond identified themselves as non-binary after being exposed to the Martian environment.
 Though they end up in a coma after having Carole and Tuesday meet them for a final song, Desmond awakens in the series finale to make a final public appearance.